-INDEPENDENT ANALYSIS : An upcoming issue of the journal Spinal Cord will feature an analysis1 of the cost reduction associated with use of a breathing pacemaker in place of mechanical ventilation.Physicians at a hospital run by an insurance company (BG Trauma Hospital) in Hamburg, Germany reviewed all respiratory device dependent patients from 1987 through 2006.
+INDEPENDENT ANALYSIS : An upcoming issue of the journal Spinal Cord will feature an analysis1 of the cost reduction associated with use of a diaphragm pacing system in place of mechanical ventilation.Physicians at a hospital run by an insurance company (BG Trauma Hospital) in Hamburg, Germany reviewed all respiratory device dependent patients from 1987 through 2006.
 In total 32 patients received a phrenic nerve stimulator (PNS) and 32 remained on mechanical ventilation.

 Researchers report a significant decrease in respiratory tract infections following initiation of use of PNS.
 Additionally, they report an improved quality of speech which concurs with earlier studies2.

 In their conclusion, they note that patients with PNS do not need respiratory tubes, filters, and suction catheters at a savings of about €6000 ($9200) annually.
 They conclude that patients with PNS need approximately one hour per day less nursing care, which equates to a savings of €10950 ($16,900) per year.
 After calculating that treatment of one respiratory infection at €19320 ($29,800), the costs of respiratory infections per 100 days was €74962 ($116,000) compared to only €9080 ($14,000) for patients with phrenic nerve stimulators.

 1Hirschfeld S, Exner G, Luukkaala T, Baer GA.
 “Mechanical Ventilation or Phrenic Nerve Stimulation for Treatment of Spinal Cord Injury-Induced Respiratory Insufficiency” Spinal Cord; pp 1-5, E-Pub May 2008.